Journey with peace of mind as we handle every single detail of your trip for your utmost enjoyment.

 Erbil (Lalish)

 After breakfast, depart for beautiful ancient hilltop town of Akre, known as the capital of Newroz.
 Walk around the town square and hike to Akre castle (About 300 steps and 15 min walk uphill) to enjoy the view. embark on an exciting journey to Lalish, nestled in a beautiful mountain valley in the north of Iraq near Mosul.
 Lalish holds immense significance as the most sacred town for the Yazidi religion, making it a remarkable destination for cultural and religious exploration.
 Our first stop is the breathtaking Temple of Lalish.
 Engaging with the pilgrims allows us to gain firsthand insights into their faith, customs, and rituals.
 We may join them in their prayers, soak in their spiritual traditions, and participate in the magnificent festivities that mark this special occasion.
+Spend the afternoon mingling with the locals and immerse yourself in the joyous atmosphere of the Autumn assembly celebrations.
+The colorful displays, traditional music, and lively dances will captivate your senses.
+As the day draws to a close and our hearts are filled with beautiful memories, we drive back to Erbil, and return to the Hotel, for dinner and overnight.
+(B,L,D)

 Note: When visiting Lalish, shoes are not allowed; you should wear socks.